 It’s thought that an immune response cross-reacts with the myelin or axon of peripheral nerves due to molecular mimicry.
 Similar peptide sequences between the body’s own peptides and foreign peptides sometimes cause the immune system to get confused and attack its own tissues.
 You probably knew that myasthenia gravis is due to auto-antibodies against the acetylcholine receptor but did you know that the receptor shares a 7 amino acid sequence with HSV, the herpes simplex virus?
 It’s thought that exposure to HSV may be the precipitant for myasthenia gravis.

-Approximate 2/3 of patients give a history of an antecedent respiratory tract or GI infection.
+Approximately 2/3 of patients give a history of an antecedent respiratory tract or GI infection.
 Campylobacter infection is the most commonly identified precipitant and can be demonstrated in as many as 30% of cases.
 Other infectious precipitants include CMV, EBV, Mycoplasma pneumoniae, and influenza-like illnesses.

 What about Guillain Barre and COVID?

-How can I recognize it?
+How can I recognise it?

 GBS classically begins with paraesthesia in the extremities – fingers and toes – followed by lower extremity symmetric, or modestly asymmetric, weakness that ascends up the body.
 In severe cases, the muscles of respiration are affected, in about 10-20% of children.

-Autonomic dysfunction occurs in approximately half of children with GBS: cardiac dysrhythmias, orthostatic hypotension, hypertension, paralytic ileus, bladder dysfunction, sweating.
+Autonomic dysfunction occurs in approximately half of children with GBS: cardiac dysrhythmias, orthostatic hypotension, hypertension, paralytic ileus, bladder dysfunction, and sweating.